Judging Process - Natural Landscape Photography Awards

 How to read your Award Certificate

 Every photograph and project was placed onto a certificate, showing how far your entry made it into the judging process.
 Additionally, entries making it to Stage 2 and beyond have the judging scores embedded into the certificate.
 Judge scores are shown on a normalised scale of 1 to 10, which was arrived at using a formula to show more scoring granularity for the entrant and also represents the stage to which an image has proceeded.
 See the below example for more detail.
-Certificates will be issued before the end of December.
+We aim to have all of the certificates issued as soon as we can but no later than 3 weeks after the announcement for the winners.